 Here is Sgt.
 Mauldin's cartoon conveying that same message:

 (Courtesy of the Library of Congress)

 What is different about your drawing?
 What is the same?

 This map shows Europe in 1937, before the war.
 The borders may look a little different than you are used to.
-Use colored pencils or crayons and the attached map to help teach yourself what Europe looked like, where the 45th Infantry Division fought, and whose side which countries were on during World War II.
+Use colored pencils or crayons and the attached map to learn what Europe looked like, where the 45th Infantry Division fought, and which countries fought together or were occupied during World War II.